11 Surprising McDonald’s Menu Items You Won’t Find Today

 This larger-than-life size option for drinks and fries was fairly successful when it was introduced in 1993.
 But, in 2004, filmmaker Morgan Spurlock released his documentary Super Size Me, where he ate nothing but McDonald’s for 30 days.
 This look at the health effects of eating McDonald in excess caused the franchise to remove its super-size option.
 On the other hand, these are the healthiest items you can order at McDonald’s.

 Introduced in the 1980s, the McDLT combined some of McDonald’s customers’ favorite ingredients; a beef patty, lettuce, tomato, cheese and pickles.
 The twist came with the burger’s packaging.
 In the effort to keep the warm and cool components of the sandwich separate until right before consumption, the McDLT was served in a two-compartment container.
 Customers didn’t get behind the deconstructed burger, though, and the McDLT was pulled from restaurants in the 1990s.
+If you’re disappointed that you won’t find this on the menu, the McDonald’s secret menu has items that will make up for it.

 In 2002, when McDonald’s franchises in Norway started selling this beef-and-veggie pita sandwich, many southern African countries were experiencing a period of famine.
 Public outcry caused McDonald’s to apologize and remove the item.
 Learn which countries around the world have banned McDonald’s altogether.